 Following notification of acceptance, students will be sent a housing application.
-The application must be completed and returned to the Office of Residence Life along with a \$550 room deposit by May 1 to secure fall/spring housing.
-Since student housing spaces are extremely limited, it is recommended that students submit their housing application with the \$550 deposit as early as possible.
+The application must be completed and returned to the Office of Housing Services along with a \$250 room deposit to secure fall/spring housing.
+Since student housing spaces are extremely limited, it is recommended that students submit their housing application with the \$250 deposit as early as possible.
 Applications/deposits received after all spaces are filled will go on a waiting list to be assigned if space becomes available.
-No applications for housing will be accepted without the \$550 deposit.
+No applications for housing will be accepted without the \$250 deposit.
 A housing contract and emergency notification card will then be sent to the student, which must be signed and returned by the date indicated to confirm the reservation.
-This contract is binding for the entire academic year unless a student sends written notification of cancellation by June 1 for fall and by November 1 for spring.
+This contract is binding for the entire academic year unless a student withdraws, or does not enroll at the university.

-When the deposit is received by the Office of Residence Life, a room, if available, is placed on reserve until 5 p.m. the Friday after school officially begins.
-Any request to hold a room assignment beyond this time must be in writing and received by the Office of Residence Life at least 24 hours prior to the opening of the residence halls.
+When the deposit is received by the Office of Housing Services, a room, if available, is placed on reserve until 5 p.m. the Friday after school officially begins.
+Any request to hold a room assignment beyond this time must be in writing and received by the Office of Housing Services at least 24 hours prior to the opening of the residence halls.